elidcraig/phase-4-debugging-network-requests-lab/README.md

 ## Your Notes Here

-- Add a new toy when the toy form is submitted
+[ ] Add a new toy when the toy form is submitted

   - How I debugged:

-- Update the number of likes for a toy
+[x] Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: Rendering json response with updated toy object to the update method in toys_controller.

-- Donate a toy to Goodwill (and delete it from our database)
+[x] Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged:  Added 'destroy' to controller actions listed for resource 'toys' in routes.rb.